MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 up (as indicated by the signal eth\_fifo\_afull).
 Eventually the input buffer in strip\_crc.vhd will fill up and generate the persistent error eth\_overflow.

+## Updates to the memory block
+Since we now have two independent processes writing to the memory, i.e. the CPU and the Ethernet DMA, we need an arbitration between them.
+I've chosen to give the Ethernet DMA priority over the CPU, but at the same time, limit the DMA to only writing every second clock cycle.
+That way, the CPU will have to wait at most one clock cycle for a write to complete.

+The extra wait state is inserted in line 113 in mem/mem.vhd.
+The arbitration between CPU and DMA is handled in lines 128-140.